gap-system/ReleaseTools/README.md

 # The release process
 Suppose we want to release version 1.2.3 of a package named `FOO`.
-Suppose furthermore that director `foo` contains a clone of the repository.
+Suppose furthermore that directory `foo` contains a clone of the repository.

 1. Make sure we are on the right branch and have the latest version.